 Following on from my point about preparing your cabin bags before you get to the airport, keep all essentials in one bag and place it under the seat in front of you.
 Pack 2 bags if necessary and stow the other one away in the overhead compartments.
 And ladies, don’t bother with a handbag, it’s too much faff!

-We also have a Trunki insert bag which holds all of Alex’s sticker books, crayons, colouring books, small toys and tablets and this usually hangs quite nicely from the pocket on the back of the seat.
+We also have a Trunki insert bag which holds all of our son’s sticker books, crayons, colouring books, small toys and tablets and this usually hangs quite nicely from the pocket on the back of the seat.
 That way we have everything we need to keep him entertained to hand.

 23 Feed or give a dummy on take-off and landing